c3lang/c3-web/src/content/docs/Language Common/attributes.md

 *Used for: all declarations*

 Conditionally includes the declaration in the compilation.
-It takes a constant compile time value argument, if this value is `true` then the declaration is retained, on false it is removed.
+It takes a constant compile time value argument and if this value is `true` then the declaration is retained, else it is removed (i.e. treated as if it never existed in the source code).

 ### `@init`